-- To reduce the chances of this happening again, you’ll have to disable contact-sync in Facebook’s mobile app if it’s enabled — and click the Remove button.
-Many users are sending apology letters to their clients to let them know what happened and that their private telephone information was compromised.
+- To reduce the chances of this happening again, you will have to disable contact-sync in Facebook’s mobile— and click the Remove button.
+Many users are sending apology letters to their clients to let them know what happened.

 Perception is reality in business.

-Perception is reality in the business world, and if your web site visitors perceive that your web site has integrity, and your delivery of services or products demonstrates that you’re a trustworthy businessperson, you will see more and more repeat sales – even if you lose money on a return on that first sale.
+See, perception is reality in the business world.
+If your web site visitors perceive that your web site has integrity, and your delivery of services or products demonstrates that you’re a trustworthy businessperson, you will see more and more repeat sales – even if you lose money on a return on that first sale.

-Build trust on the web with site visitors and you will build business with site visitors.
+Most important, build trust on the web with site visitors and you will build business with site visitors.
 It does not get any simpler than that.
 Facebook privacy problems are front-and-center in the news.
 Due to this, it is possible that finally Facebook is paying attention to their users’ privacy concerns.

-Build trust on your web site with green hosting.
+Build trust on your web site with Facebook privacy and a secure website.

-Today more and more companies are finding that their customers judge the overall quality of their brand based on their response and policies regarding the environment.
-Promoting your green site enhances customer appeal and helps increase traffic to your site.
+See, promoting your secure and green site enhances customer appeal.
+Due to this, it helps increase traffic to your site.
 One way to adopt an eco-policy is to choose green hosting for your web site.